dgmccart/intro-to-napari-workshop/intro-to-napari/docs/build_your_workshop.md

 running Jupyter notebooks, run

 ```
-jupyter book build napari-workshops
+jupyter book build intro-to-napari
 ```

-where `napari-workshops` is the name of the folder where your book is stored.
+where `intro-to-napari` is the name of the folder where your book is stored.
-The rendered version of the workshop materials will be under `napari-workshops/_build/html`.
+The rendered version of the workshop materials will be under `intro-to-napari/_build/html`.
 For more information, see the [JupyterBook documentation](https://jupyterbook.org/).

 **Note:** The html files built by the `jupyter book` commands do not need to be stored on GitHub, so we added the following path to our `.gitignore` file:

 ```
-napari-workshops/_build/
+intro-to-napari/_build/
 ```

 ## Publish and share your workshop